 Itching as Henry Bieler explains in his book is a “terrific attempt” by the body to get the toxins out of the body.
 So itching leading to skin lesions that become infected is nothing more than channels of elimination to remove toxins out of the body.
 This will only stop when the natural channels of elimination (liver, kidneys and intestinal tract) function normally.

-- Natural antihistamine like foods that are high in Vitamin C such as kiwi, oranges and bell peppers will help with the itching since one of the main causes of increased histamine levels in the body is a vitamin C deficiency.
+- Natural antihistamine like foods that are high in Vitamin C such as kiwi, pineapples, oranges and bell peppers will help with the itching since one of the main causes of increased histamine levels in the body is a vitamin C deficiency.
 Black cumin seed oil and using the crushed seeds with a spoonful of honey is also a good natural antihistamine remedy.
 Also taking plant based digestive enzymes at night such as bromelain will help reduce itching.
 Here’s the digestive enzymes I take to keep the itching down as much as possible.
 Bee pollen also helps because it has quercitin in it which minimizes the histamine response.